nitzano/dbzar/README.md

 2. `scramble` - change the order randomly
 3. `fake` - will generate fake data

-Future:
+- Future Support:
   - `hash` - replace with hash
   - `const` - replace with constant string/number
   - `remove` - remove the field from the table